The Exodus of the Hebrews, Moses and the Pharaohs Part 12

-According to Oahspe, Osiris had lost his dominions and Baal controlled the oracles of Egypt at the close of the Cpenta Armij cycle around 1550 b.c.e.
-This change should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
-The Egyptians were strongly influenced by the oracles, so, it would be no co-incidence that Nu-ghan, who was under the inspiration of Baal, decreed Osiris banished from the earth.
-Egyptian history reflects this decree when Osiris suddenly loses his position as the prominent deity of Egypt and the practices associated with Osiris worship are no longer a part of the New Kingdom.
+According to Oahspe, Osiris had lost his dominions and Baal controlled the oracles of Egypt at the close of the Cpenta-armij cycle around 1550 b.c.e.
+Such a significant event should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
+And it was --- the Egyptians were strongly influenced by the oracles, who were taken over by Baal, so, it would be no co-incidence that Nu-ghan, who was under the inspiration of Baal, decreed Osiris banished from the earth.
+Egyptian history reflects this decree when Osiris suddenly loses his position as the prominent deity of Egypt and the practices associated with Osiris worship are abandoned in the New Kingdom.

-This change in religious orientation is demonstrated in the changed burial practices of the kings of Egypt, the establishment of Thebes as a centre of the Amun-Re cult, and changes in the style and content of art and culture of the New Kingdom which returned to the idealistic forms of the Old Kingdom.
+This change in religious orientation is demonstrated in the different burial practices of the kings of Egypt; the establishment of Thebes and the cult of Amun as the new religious and cultural centre of Egypt; and changes in the style and content of art and culture of the New Kingdom which returned to the idealistic forms of the Old Kingdom.

 The Pyramid Shaped Mountain of the Valley of the Kings

-The end of pyramid building saw a new, pragmatic change in royal burials, which required far less labor, being located in the shadow of a natural pyramid shaped mountain on the West Bank near Thebes.
+The end of pyramid building saw a new, pragmatic change in royal burials, which required far less labor (since the huge slave labor force of Hebrews had left Egypt in the first year of Ahmose i's reign), being located in the shadow of a natural pyramid shaped mountain on the West Bank near Thebes.
 This new tradition, is believed to have begun either with the son of Ahmose I, Amenhotep I or his successor,Thutmose I.

-Ahmose's son, Amenhotep I was posthumously awarded "titular" god status after his death, which reflects the God King status that the Pharaoh's of the New Kingdom now carried and an indication of the transformations that occurred following the abandonment of the Osiris cult and the adoption of Amun-Re as supreme deity.
+Ahmose's heir, Amenhotep I was posthumously awarded "titular" god status after his death, which reflects the God King status that the Pharaoh's of the New Kingdom now assumed and an indication of the transformations that occurred following the abandonment of the Osiris cult and the adoption of Amun as supreme deity.

 ||....It would seem that by the end of Amenhotep I's reign, the main characteristics of the 18th Dynasty had been established, including a clear devotion to the cult of Amun at Karnak, its successive military conquests in Nubia and its closed royal family with a developing administrative organization drawn from powerful families and collateral relatives.

-Since the loss of the four million Israelite slaves in the Exodus, the Egyptian Pharaohs of the New Kingdom acquired wealth and slaves by plunder, becoming Warrior Kings, their deity, Amun [Aries], was transformed into a war God, the new Taurus characteristics of Amun, are evidenced in the rise of the Apis bull cult in Lower Egypt in the New Kingdom, Alexander later adopted the man-bull god to syncretise the Egyptian and Greek deities, who according to Oahspe, was one and the same, Baal, who was worshipped as Zeus by the Greeks.
+Since the loss of the four million Israelite slaves in the Exodus, the Egyptian Pharaohs of the New Kingdom acquired wealth and slaves by plunder (although the extent of wealth and slaves of the Middle Kingdom were never attained again), becoming Warrior Kings, their deity, Amun [Aries], was transformed into a war God.
+The overlay of Taurus characteristics onto Amun, are evidenced in the rise of the Apis bull cult in Lower Egypt in the New Kingdom, Alexander later adopted the man-bull god to syncretize the Egyptian and Greek deities, who according to Oahspe, was one and the same, Baal, who was worshipped as Zeus by the Greeks.

 To ensure Amun's sovereignty, the Waset rulers associated him with Re, whose aspects as well as mythology Amun assumed.
 He also became the protector of the royal house and therefore his powers and influence extended substantially.....

-And here also was Baal's opportunity to remove the name of his former ally, Osiris and replace it with a name that is associated with Creator or King of the Gods, as he also did with the later Greeks with Zeus, also dubbed King of the Gods.
+And here also was Baal's opportunity to eclipse the name of his former ally, Osiris and replace it with a name associated with Creator or King of the Gods, as he also did with the later Greeks and their Zeus, also dubbed King of the Gods.

 The deities, Amun and Re only became prominent in combined form in the New Kingdom, but they existed long before then.
-Amun being known as a God of Air and associated with the breath of life and fertility (Aries) now became combined with the attributes of Re, as Creator God and Father of the Gods.
-In the New Kingdom, he took the form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal, who had also appropriated the name of De'yus, which the Greeks pronounced Zeus.
+Amun, having long been known as a God of Air and associated with the breath of life and fertility (Aries), now became combined with the attributes of Re, as Creator God and Father of the Gods.
+In the New Kingdom, Amun / Amun-Re was depicted in the form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal, who had also appropriated the name of De'yus, which the Greeks pronounced Zeus.
 These two, Amun and Zeus, later became known as the same God:

-The syncretisation of Egyptian deities was a long held practice which allowed favored deities of regional areas to be absorbed into the greater Egyptian Pantheon.
-By combining with Re, Amun now gained the attributes of supreme deity, since Re was the primordial Father of the Gods, the sun and Creator from ancient times, being supreme above all, other lesser Gods and Kings, by association, would claim access to Re's omnipotence and thus rule and be worshiped, especially in times of fragmentation when local deities were popular.
+The syncretization of Egyptian deities was a long held practice which allowed favored deities of regional areas to be absorbed into the greater Egyptian Pantheon.
+By combining with Re, Amun gained the attributes of supreme deity, since Re was the primordial Father of the Gods, the sun and Creator from ancient times, being supreme above all.
+Other lesser Gods and Kings also syncretized with Re to claim Re's omnipotence and power to rule and be worshipped, especially in times of fragmentation when local deities were popular.